KeatonMueller/rl-cube/README.md

 ## How to Use It
 You need Python 3 and PyTorch to run this project.
 It is also recommend you use a CUDA enabled machine.
+If you want to download the pretrained models, you'll need [Git Large File Storage](https://git-lfs.github.com/ "Git LFS").

 To see a list of options for this project, clone this repo and run